Counting the Cost: How Money Shapes Gun Legislation and Litigation

 money plays a significant role in shaping gun legislation and litigation in the United States.
 The powerful gun lobby, led by the NRA, exerts immense influence over lawmakers and prevents the passage of common-sense gun control laws.
 In addition, victims of gun violence often face an uphill battle in court due to the financial resources of the gun industry.
 As long as money continues to drive the debate around guns, meaningful change will be difficult to achieve.

-Thank you for reading this article on how money shapes gun legislation and litigation.
+Thank for reading this article on how money shapes gun legislation and litigation.
 See you again in another interesting article.